 Need a break from foster care?

-Respite is a much needed service to fostering families.
+Respite is a much needed service for foster families.
 It allows foster parents to take a break, which helps prevent burn out.
 Respite offers birth children of the foster home quality time with their parents.
 It also gives the foster children a break.
 Respite can sometimes provide the opportunity for foster children to spend time with other foster children; children they can relate to.

 A poorly planned respite weekend can cause more stress for everyone involved; foster family, respite provider, and the foster children.
 Here are some tips for having a successful respite weekend.